MicrosoftDocs/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 ## Recommendations and limitations

-When running the scaling script, you should take the following things into account:
+When running the scaling script, keep the following things in mind:

-1. This scaling script can only handle one host pool per instance of the scheduled task that is running this script.
+- This scaling script can only handle one host pool per instance of the scheduled task that is running this script.
-2. The scheduled tasks that run scaling scripts must to be on a VM that is always on.
+- The scheduled tasks that run scaling scripts must be on a VM that is always on.
-3. Create a separate folder for each instance of the scaling script and its configuration.
+- Create a separate folder for each instance of the scaling script and its configuration.
-4. Accounts with multi-factor authentication are not supported.
+- This script doesn't support accounts with multi-factor authentication.
 We recommend you use service principals to access the Windows Virtual Desktop service and Azure.
-5. Azure's SLA guarantee applies only to VMs in an availability set.
+- Azure's SLA guarantee applies only to VMs in an availability set.
 The current version of the document describes an environment with a single VM doing the scaling, which may not meet availability requirements.

 ## Deploy the scaling script